Why is my air conditioner smells bad

 HVAC

-The answer to 'why is my air conditioner smells bad' is that there could be several common causes, including mold or mildew buildup, a dead animal in the ductwork, or a refrigerant leak.
-These issues can lead to unpleasant odors coming from your AC system.
+The answer to 'why is my air conditioner smells bad' is that there are a few common causes, including mold or mildew buildup, a dead animal in the ductwork, or a gas leak.
+The smell could indicate a more serious issue that requires professional attention.

 Sources